DelazJ/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

    The map will appear on the page.

 #.
-Move the map by clicking and dragging it around:
+Move the map item by clicking and dragging it around:

    .. image:: img/move_map.png
       :align: center

 #.
-Resize it by clicking and dragging the boxes in the corners:
+Resize it by clicking and dragging the edges or the boxes on them:
-   Be sure to leave margins along the edges, and a space along the top for the title.
+   Be sure to leave margins along the paper edges, and a space along the top for the title.

    .. image:: img/resize_map.png
       :align: center